 England is at war with itself.
 It has shut off the world.
 Rather than a reputation as the ‘mother of parliaments’ it is seen as a society destroyed by entrenched privilege: rule by those who make the laws but are not bound by them, over those who are bound by law but not protected by it.

-Boris the charlatan, bounder and womaniser has not become a statesman by dint of a majority in the House.
-He remains a liar and a fraud.
-Boris is ready to lay down his country for your wife.
-If Boris even contemplated a shutdown of Scotland’s democracy the number of nations that will spring to a universal trade embargo on England – the Republic of Ireland leading the way – will be legion.
-I can envisage president Trump showing fury, not for the loss of people’s rights, but for the loss of profit to his Scottish golf courses.
-The European Union which has openly welcomed Scotland as the 28th member, will pile on the contempt for fascist England.
+Boris the charlatan, bounder and womaniser has not become a statesman overnight by dint of elected Tory leader.
+He is a man to lay down his country for your wife.
+If Boris even contemplated a shutdown of Scotland’s democracy the number of nations to spring to a universal trade embargo on England will be legion.